alichtman/gardening-starter-pack/docs/design.md

             `--------(2)-'
 ```

-This diagram illustrates a call to function `X` when `khook` is used:
+This diagram illustrates a call to syscall `X` when `khook` is used:

 ```
 CALLER